kawam1123/cstimer-parse-to-tweet/README.md

 **Enjoy csTimer!**

-## TODO
-- apply options from storage.sync.
-- get a scramble type of the target session and apply to the text.

 ## Disclaimers
-**This extension is under development.
+- **This extension is under development.
 It might be defective.**

+## How to install?
+- Now it is under review on Chrome Web Store.
+- You can install this extension locally via developer mode at your own risk.

 ## Lisence
 under MIT Lisence.